How to Watch Maryland Terrapins Baseball in 2022 College Park Regional

 How to watch Maryland baseball host the College Park Regional originally appeared on NBC Sports Washington

-The Maryland Terrapins are back in the NCAA tournament and for the first time, they'll host a regional at their home ballpark in College Park as they attempt to make it to the Super Regionals for the first time since 2015.

-Ranked 15th among the 16 nationally seeded programs, Maryland will host at-large opponents Wake Forest, UConn and Long Island University (LIU) in a double-elimination tournament that gets underway Friday afternoon.
+After defeating UConn on a walk-off single in the 11th inning, Maryland baseball has forced a win-or-go-home rematch against the Huskies on Monday night to determine the winner of the College Park Regional.

+Monday's game will be the last of seven that were played this weekend at Bob "Turtle" Smith Stadium as part of the College Park Regional.
+Maryland, the No. 15 seed nationally, played host to UConn, Wake Forest and Long Island University, the school's first time hosting a regional at their home ballpark in College Park.

-The winner of the 2022 College Park Regional will advance to a best-of-three Super Regionals series against the team that emerges from the Stanford Regional, which consists of the Cardinal, Texas State, UC Santa Barbara and Binghamton.
+The winner of the 2022 College Park Regional will advance to a best-of-three Super Regionals series against the team that emerges from the Stanford Regional, which will be determined on Monday in a wineer-take-all game between the Cardinal and Texas State.
+Maryland seeks its first Super Regional appearance since 2015.

-Maryland enters June on the heels of a disappointing finish in the Big Ten tournament, where it lost to both Indiana and eventual champion Michigan despite holding the No. 1 seed.
-Yet the Terps earned the right to host a regional tournament anyway thanks to 45-12 record — their most wins in program history — that included a mark of 24-2 at home.

 Here's everything you need to know about the 2022 College Park Regional.